onedata/onedata-documentation/GUIDELINES.md

 [link-1]: path/to/page.md
 ```

-Sometimes, you may need to insert a link with text different than the reference name:
+Sometimes, you may need to insert a link with text different from the reference name:

 ✅ Correct in justified cases